DeepTrial/AWS_DeepLearning_Setup/README.md

 # AWS DeepLearning Setup

+the script only test in ubuntu 14.04,PLEASE ATTENTION

 ## First
 you have to be sure that you can use AWS GPU instance (g2 series) or AWS GPU compute (p-series) instance